|Re: 2009 Mac Pro High CPU Core Temperatures w/OS X audio playback (or FW I/O)|

 ESI MAYA44e PCIe Audio card Tests: (Dec.
 31st, 2009 - BEFORE Audio Update was released.)

-You may have seen this already (for anyone following the Apple forum thread on 2009 Mac Pro CPU temperatures discussion).
+You may have seen this already (for anyone following the Apple forum thread (no longer online.) on 2009 Mac Pro CPU temperatures discussion).
 I don't own one of these cards personally but posting as a FYI:

 " Guys, I have a solution... kind of.
 I had the same symptoms like you guys.
 With audio playback CPU temps jump over 70 C sometimes, without (audio playback) CPU stays between 30 - 40 C all the time.
 I tested this with the internal audio and a MOTU Ultralite Firewire interface, same result.